Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 In the Singular Formula

-When reserves fall within the high or very high range, magnesium is removed from the formula.
-The body has sufficient reserves and additional intake is not relevant.
-This removal logic illustrates the calibration principle: each bioactive is included only when the biological profile warrants it.
+Because magnesium is included by default, the marker mainly serves to know when to scale it back.
+When the circulating level falls within the high or very high range, magnesium is removed from the formula: the status is already replete and additional intake is not relevant.
+This removal logic illustrates the calibration principle — each bioactive is included only when the biological profile warrants it.

 In cases of particular renal conditions or very low kidney function (assessed via the combined eGFR), magnesium dosage is capped as a safety measure.
-Magnesium is primarily eliminated through the kidneys, and reduced elimination capacity requires intake adjustment.
+Magnesium is primarily eliminated through the kidneys, and reduced elimination exposes to an accumulation that only the serum compartment reflects.

 Zinc and selenium, two other minerals measured by Singular, share absorption and transport pathways with magnesium.
-Their joint monitoring enables a coherent reading of overall mineral status.
 Vitamin D, whose metabolism depends on magnesium as a cofactor, completes this cross-referenced picture.

 Linked Bioactives